-Not only does your kitchen need to hold all of your food and cooking tools, but it needs to do so in a way that doesn't add hours of prep time to dinner.
-But whether you're a Marie Kondo protégé or you can barely keep your spice rack in line, we've rounded up a few ideas to inspire you to get organized.
+Your kitchen is usually the busiest room, even if it's located in the corner of a studio apartment, and a little organization can make cooking much faster and more pleasant.
+Whether you're a Marie Kondo protégé or you can barely keep your spice rack in line, we've rounded up a few ideas to inspire you to get organized.

-Keep scrolling for ingenious tricks and organizing ideas that actually work, no matter your kitchen size.
+Keep scrolling for ingenious hacks and organizing ideas that actually work, regardless of the size of your kitchen.

 Organize Your Baking Tools

 If you're a baker, you can easily shave time off that cookie recipe if you can access every scoop, tablespoon, or measuring cup you could ever need without digging around a messy drawer.
-Consider organizing your drawers based on use and using dividers to give everything its own home.
+Consider organizing your drawers based on the frequency of use, and add dividers to give every tool has its own space.

 Ditch the Boxes

-Cardboard boxes are bulky and take up way too much space in your kitchen.
+Cardboard boxes are bulky and take up too much space in the kitchen.
 Clean up your kitchen by tossing them out and transferring your pantry staples to clear glass or plastic containers.
-Not only will this keep your food longer, but it's so much prettier to look at too.
+It will keep your food fresher longer, and it's prettier to look at.

 Repurpose a Nook

 If you have a small kitchen without a pantry, fear not.
-Consider repurposing a small, unused nook as a shallow pantry instead.
+Consider repurposing a small, unused nook as a shallow pantry.
 Keep it organized with matching containers if it's visible, or cover it up with a curtain or door.

 No nooks or crannies?
 If your wall is deep enough, you can even add a shallow cabinet or pantry within a wall.

 Use Risers for Your Counter

 Short on storage in a small kitchen?
-Invest in a few counter risers so you can double the available counter space without taking up all of your prep areas.
-Look for white or natural wood that will blend in with your countertops.
+Invest in a few counter risers.
+It will double the available counter space without taking up the coveted prep area.
+Look for white or natural wood to blend in with your countertops.

 Try Deep Bins in the Pantry

 A deep pantry sounds nice in theory, but if it's difficult to access the back of your shelves, it's unlikely you'll ever see or use what's back there.
-Instead, invest in deep baskets or bins that you can easily pull out to use, so you don't waste any pantry space.
+Instead, invest in deep baskets or bins that that can be slid in and out so you don't waste any pantry space.